technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5/Lab51.md

 ## Task 1: Enable JIT on your VMs from Microsoft Defender for Cloud

-1. Type !!Microsoft Defender for Cloud!! in the Azure portal search box, then navigate and click on **Microsoft Defender for Cloud** under **Services**.
+1. Type [Link text]Microsoft Defender for Cloud[Link text] in the Azure portal search box, then navigate and click on **Microsoft Defender for Cloud** under **Services**.